 Filters must be installed prior to fan start-up.
 Filters must be clean and butted tightly against each other, allowing no air circulation around them.
 A total of four filter spacers must be installed with the foam gasketing positioned toward the filter.
-One filter retainer is used for each set of five filters, positioned as shown in the installation instructions.
+One filter retainer is used for each set of four filters in LE8X units, positioned as shown in the installation instructions.